733.5 Higuera Street,

 Several of us visited the alleyway one day and placed a few pieces of gum on the wall.
 Literally thousands of pieces of gum are attached to the walls of the alley, in some spots several inches thick.
 Gum wrappers and foil also decorate the walls occasionally spelling out letters and words on the wall.
 Some of the gum was attached to the wall over ten feet off the ground, so it was apparent that some of the gum artists in town put quite a bit of effort in decorating the wall with their partially masticated pieces of gum.
 While we were there, several tourists passed through the alley some also adding their own wads of gum, so apparently the site is fairly popular.

 Bubblegum Alley isn't the only wall of bubblegum in America.
 Since the 1950s Greenville, Ohio has The Maid Rite Sandwich Shop which has its entire exterior plastered in sticky bubble gum.
 And since 1990, Seattle, Washington could boast another bubble gum wall at Pike Place Market Theater.
+Thanks to Lauren G we have a picture of the Gum Wall in Seattle, but we are still missing a picture of the Ohio wall.

 - Roadside Attractions (2007) by Butko, Brian and Sarah, p: 142